XxAcielxX/arch-plasma-install/README.md

 ```
 useradd -mG wheel username
 ```
-- Replace `username` with your username of choice
+Replace `username` with your username of choice.

 ## Set User Password
 ```
-passwd aciel
+passwd username
 ```

 ### Set Wheel Group to use Sudo Command